-The Salt Lake Institute of Genealogy (SLIG) is pleased to accept course proposals for the 2022 Institute, scheduled to be held at the Salt Lake City Center Hilton, 9-16 January 2022, and the Academy of Professionals to follow, 18-21 January 2022.
+The Salt Lake Institute of Genealogy (SLIG) is pleased to accept course proposals for the 2024 Institute, scheduled to be held 9–14 January 2024.

 Proposals for SLIG are encouraged on intermediate, high-intermediate, and advanced genealogical and historical studies and topics, including, but not limited to, the following: